-- First applicable compliance requirement: Sub-recipient is to use funding to perform eligible activities as identified FY2016 Department of Homeland Security Notice of Funding Opportunity. - Second applicable compliance requirement: Sub-recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliant with the terms of the Agreement. - Third applicable requirement: Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.
+- First applicable compliance requirement: Sub-Recipient is to use funding to perform eligible activities as identified FY 2017 Department of Homeland Security Notice of Funding Opportunity. - Second applicable compliance requirement (e.g., eligibility requirements for Sub-Recipients of the resources: Sub-Recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliant with the terms of the Agreement. - 3.
+Third applicable requirement: Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.

 NOTE: 2 C.F.R.
-Part 200, and Section 215.97(5)(a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Sub-recipient.
+Part 200, and Section 215.97(5)(a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Sub-Recipient.

-ATTACHMENT A
+Attachment A